-To assist barristers in this regard the Bar Council invests considerable effort in monitoring supervisory trends and best practice and producing guidance and awareness raising to our barristers.
+The Bar Council continues to invest considerable effort in monitoring supervisory trends and best practice and producing guidance and awareness raising to our barristers.

 The Bar Council is a member of The Legal Sector Anti-Money Laundering (AML) Group (comprising legal sector regulators and representative bodies).
-This group has completed an extensive review of the guidance available for barristers relating to the Money Laundering Regulations.
+This group has looked at a number of topics over the past year including: